1954 Giro d'Italia: Intermediate sprints classification

-Intermediate sprints team classification
+Team classification

 Aftermath

 Following the race, a Nouvelliste Valaisan writer described how non-Italian riders dominated the race by winning 11 of the 22 stage, while having 35 foreigners riding to 75 Italians starting the race.
 The writer acknowledged that some critics felt Italian cycling was beginning to decline as the "Big Three" Bartali, Coppi, and Magni would be soon exiting the sport; however, the writer noted that Giancarlo Astrua, Nino Defilippis, Pasquale Fornara, among others would help maintain Italian cycling's presence.
 In particular, the writer felt the younger riders attacked more and forced the older riders out of their reserves quicker than expected.
 The writer concluded that the Swiss riders have earned respect from their peers and become favorites entering races now, while stating that the Swiss riders that will contest the upcoming Tour de France will have a lengthy time off to rest before its start because of the 1954 FIFA World Cup.
 A Nouvelliste Valaisan writer wrote that large attacks were expected on the 21st stage which featured the Bernina pass; however, the attacks did not come, which at the time they speculated it was due to fatigue of the riders.
 Due to the low effort by the riders and slow stage speed, race organizers cut the prize money on the stage by half.
+The Italian Cycling Federation was so unhappy with what they perceived as a strike, that they did not send an Italian team to the 1954 Tour de France.

 Later this inaction by the peloton on the 21st stage became known as the "Bernina strike."
 Another Nouvelliste Valaisan writer described the collective performance by the Swiss riders as the best in the nation's history at the Giro, as three finished in the top 12 of the general classification.